drone/drone-plugin-index/content/danielgormly/drone-plugin-kube/index.md

 image: danielgormly/drone-plugin-kube
 ---

 Updates Kubernetes deployments from templates & configMaps from files.
 This plugin will either create or update existing resources dependent on their presence.
 It will wait for deployments before it progresses.
+Additional

 Create or update deployment